Woman's public toilet closure sit-in protest in Bath ends

 In December, the council announced a proposal to sell off or close 13 public toilets in and around Bath.

-The authority, which owns 27 public toilets, said the closures could save £120,000 a year.'Not stopping'
+The authority, which owns 27 public toilets, said the closures could save £120,000 a year.

 But Ms Patterson, who petitioned to keep another public toilet in Larkhall open, said the facilities served "one of our most basic human needs" and closure "hurts the most vulnerable".